josephbin811/DatingApp/README.md

 DatingApp-SPA/ng serve
 ## Run Application
 http://localhost:4200/
-Use default accountL lora/password to login in
+Use default account lora/password to login in